uier/regex-tutorial/slides.md

 ---

 # `[]` character class
-Matches any one of the enclosed characters
+Match any one of the enclosed characters

 <demo defaultPattern="" defaultFlags="g" defaultText="I have a fat cat called Matt as a pet.
 It caught a rat that weight 20 grams." />